 Kone and HCs applied the continuous product and service innovation method in "old" techno-industries.
 They revitalized techno-industries by moving the logic away from price competition to innovativeness.
 HCs accept the high market risk particular to monopolistic competition.
 My models of strategic marketing are an outsider's view of the German method.
 I understood that when having read Hermann Simon's (2009) genius book of the HCs.
 MNCs differentiate their offerings by mass-customization, location and ownership advantages in all continents (Dunning, 1993).
 HCs have the customer-oriented business model that fits better than the "American method" with the huge diversity of customer needs in global markets.
-Since the 1990s, parallel with globalization, HCs have an integrated marketing channel.
+Since the 1990s, parallel with globalization, HCs have accumulated managerial knowledge of how to win a global leadership in narrow segments15.
+HCs have an integrated marketing channel.
 In average, HCs have tens subsidiaries worldwide, which is a powerful method to control customer "big" data.
 For HCs, the global positioning means three important competitive edges: premium product quality, superior value-added services and customer-based innovations.